-The downside with recurring commissions is that you may see less money upfront compared to a higher one-time payout.
-But, the recurring model usually produces greater long-term, passive income.
+The downside of recurring commissions is that you may see less upfront

-Every seller and affiliate program is different.
-But basically, you have 3 options to get your money:
+Every Seller and affiliate program is different.
+But basically, you have three options to get your

 - Direct Deposit: The best and fastest way to get paid.
 If a program offers this, take it.

-- A Paper Check: While it’s always nice to get a check in the mail, then you have to go to the bank or use a banking app to deposit it.
+- A Paper Check: While getting a check in the mail is always nice; you must go to the bank or use a banking app to deposit it.
 This is my least favorite option as it’s a lengthier process to getting paid.

 How Often You’re Paid and When

-You’ll find that most programs pay out monthly.
-But you may not see your money for a few months.
+You’ll find that most programs pay monthly.
+But you may not see your

-The short answer: it depends on the types of affiliate products you promote, your niche, and how hard you work.
+The short answer: it depends on the affiliate products you promote, your niche, and how hard you work.

 Learn how my business partner and Lasso co-founder, Andrew started a multi-six-figure website blogging about personal finance.